sudhz/Calculator-Website/README.md

 ## Functionality

 The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It also includes a clear button 'C' to clear the display and a backspace button '←' to remove the last character.
+It also includes a clear button 'AC' to clear the display and a backspace button '←' to remove the last character.
 The equal button '=' returns the result of the arithmetic operation entered.

 ## Contributions